-You can see clip of this part of the pod with visuals on our Youtube Channel!
+You can see a clip of this part of the pod with visuals on our Youtube Channel!

 Marina Abramovic Performer in Peril

-At the Start of the performance the participants only did nice things to her.
+At the start of the performance, the participants only did nice things to her.
 Someone gave her a rose, she received a hug, and she got a kiss on the cheek.
-Gradually as time went on the audience became more wild.
+Gradually as time went on the audience became wilder.
 Her arms were stuck in the air, she had liquid poured on her, she was lightly cut, her top was cut off with scissors.
 Someone even took the revolver, placed it loaded in her hand, put it to her head to see if she would pull the trigger (the gallery owner intervened at this point).

 “What I learned was that… if you leave it up to the audience, they can kill you…I felt really violated.
 It is a terrifying yet fascinating lesson in the consequences of passivity.”
 Marina was quoted as saying.